DL4DS/fa2024/project.md

 Choose a project that aligns with your interests and utilizes deep learning as part of the solution.

-You may pick one of the three following categoies of projects.
+You may pick one of the three following categories of projects.

 - **Application Project:** We expect most students will pick this category.
 Pick a problem or application that interests you.
 Consider whether there are suitable